seadowg/seadowg.github.com/docs/drive-sync.md

 <img src="/assets/img/permission_prompt.png" class="screenshot"/>

 The first time you open the app, you will be asked to grant it permission to manage files.
-This allows Drive Sync to read and write from your `INBOX`/`EXPORT` and connected USB drives.
+This allows Drive Sync to read and write from your `INBOX`/`EXPORT` directories and connected USB drives.
 After tapping "Grant permission" you'll be taken to the "All files access" settings screen:

 <img src="/assets/img/all_files_access_settings.png" class="screenshot"/>